Chesa Boudin: 2022 recall election

-A second campaign, The Safer SF Without Boudin pro-recall campaign, raised 83,487 signatures, a sufficient number.
-The recall election was held on June 7, 2022.
-The campaign was led by former San Francisco Democratic Party County Central Committee chair Mary Jung, but Boudin and his supporters asserted, based on the campaign's sources of funding, that the campaign was largely a Republican effort to remove him from power.
+A second campaign, The Safer SF Without Boudin pro-recall campaign, raised 83,487 signatures, a sufficient number to trigger a recall election.
+The campaign was led by former San Francisco Democratic Party County Central Committee chair Mary Jung, but Boudin and his supporters alleged, based on the campaign's sources of funding, that the campaign was largely a Republican effort to remove him from power.
 Despite Boudin's claims, the recall campaign was publicly led by Democrats.
 83% of donors to the campaign were from Democratic-registered voters or no-party-preference voters, with over 80% of donations coming from local San Franciscans.
 A February 2022 poll commissioned by the recall campaign indicated that two-thirds of Democrats were in favor of the recall.
 In the run-up to the recall, Scott Shafer for KQED radio suggested both Boudin's policies and his personality may have played a role in motivating voters.

-On June 7, 2022, Boudin was successfully recalled with 55% of voters supporting his removal.
+The recall election was held on June 7, 2022.
+On that date, Boudin was successfully recalled, as 55% of voters supported his removal.

 In response to the successful recall, Boudin admitted he had made mistakes during his tenure and blamed his defeat on a combination of angry and frustrated voters as well as significant spending by "right-wing billionaires" in favor of recall.

-Criminal Law & Justice Center
+Career after the District Attorney's office

 In June 2023, Boudin joined the faculty of the University of California, Berkeley, School of Law as the founding executive director of the Criminal Law & Justice Center.

 Personal life

 As of 2019, Boudin was living in the Outer Sunset neighborhood of San Francisco with his wife, Valerie Block, a post-doctoral researcher at University of California, San Francisco.
-They have one child together, born September 2021.
+They had a child together in September 2021.

 In November 2020, Boudin lobbied New York Governor Andrew Cuomo to commute the 75-year-to-life prison sentence of his father David Gilbert, the last member of Weather Underground still incarcerated for their involvement in the 1981 Brink's robbery and three related murders.
 His mother Kathy Boudin had spent 22 years in prison for her role in the 1981 Brink's robbery and the related murders before she was released in 2003.
 The effort to release his father was led by CUNY School of Law professor Steve Zeidman and supported by 45 faith leaders including Ela Gandhi, Bernice King, and Archbishop Desmond Tutu.
 They cited Gilbert's clean prison record and increased COVID-19 risk in prison as arguments for his clemency.
 Relatives of the murder victims contested the appeal, questioning why Gilbert deserved attention when inmates with lesser convictions did not.
 On August 24, his final night as governor of New York due to his resignation, Cuomo commuted Gilbert's sentence, making him eligible to apply for parole.
 He was granted parole on October 26, 2021 and released on November 4, 2021.